jessy-ledu/jessy-ledu.github.io/_projects/(4) machine-learning-rna-prediction_embedded.md

 Most sequences are 170-180 bases long (left of the figure below); therefore, the training dataset has limited sequence length diversity.
 Nevertheless, the model must be designed to adapt to variable sequence length; for example, the test dataset contains sequences up to 400 bases, as reported in the Kaggle competition description.

-The proportions of each base across sequences are as expected, with C, G, and U occurring at similar frequencies and a consistent bias toward higher A content (to the right of the figure below).
+The proportions of each base across sequences are as expected (right of the figure below), with C, G, and U occurring at similar frequencies and a consistent bias toward higher A content.
 This enrichment in adenines is common in biological RNA samples and can be further amplified by experimental or library-design biases.

 <div style="text-align:center; font-weight:bold; font-size:1.0em; margin-bottom:0.8em;">
   Sequence Length Distribution and Base Composition